jina-ai/fastapi-serve/README.md

 ## 🌐 Our Cloud Platform

-`cloud.jina.ai` is our robust and scalable cloud platform designed to run your FastAPI applications with minimum hassle and maximum efficiency.
+Our robust and scalable cloud platform `cloud.jina.ai` is designed to run your FastAPI applications with minimum hassle and maximum efficiency.
 With features like auto-scaling, integrated observability, and automated containerization, it provides a seamless and worry-free deployment experience.

 ---